 What Are The Symptoms Of Poisoning?

-According to the findings of the Division of Agriculture at the University of Arkansas, the ingestion of Periwinkle plants can cause symptoms depending on the amount consumed.
+According to the Division of Agriculture at the University of Arkansas, ingesting Periwinkle plants can cause symptoms depending on the amount consumed.

 The symptoms in humans range from mild stomach cramps, cardiac complications, reduction in blood pressure, and even systematic paralysis and death.